Stayermax/MLzoomcamp_midterm_project/README.md

 I deployed this service to the server of my company, so it won't be accessible from outside.
 But here is the video of how I did it and how I tested it: https://youtu.be/JUG1tZIOF08

+**On a video my data has fields that are currently deleted from the dataset, because I shoot it before deleting numerical columns with low correlation.**